Vacation rentals in Milwaukee

 Barclay House in Walker's Point

 Our Walker's Point house is recently renovated, nearly everything is new.
 Relax in this stylish space which includes a private backyard, w/rear & front decks.
 Located next to cafes and some of Milwaukee's best restaurants.
 It is also within walking distance to the Summerfest grounds.
 We are minutes from Downtown Milwaukee, bike trails and the pedal taverns are just a block away from the house.
-Included are 2 off street parking spaces directly across from unit.
-We’ve just added a new hot tub!
+We just recently added a new hot tub!

 Top guest favorite